Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for linear statistics

 where~$\theta_{n,j}$ is defined in~\eqref{eq:theta_and_anj}.
 Then, the $U_{n,j}$ and the~$E_{n,j}$, $j=1,\ldots,n$, $n \in \mathbb{N}$, can be coupled on the same probability space~$(\Omega, \mathcal{F}, \mathcal{P})$ in such a way that

-\end{prop} \begin{remark} Although, the procedure of coupling involves enriching the original probability space and thus changing the original random variables, we keep the same notation for the sake of convenience, as it is customary.
+\end{proposition} \begin{remark} Although, the procedure of coupling involves enriching the original probability space and thus changing the original random variables, we keep the same notation for the sake of convenience, as it is customary.
 Moreover, without loss of generality, we assume that~$(\Omega, \mathcal{F}, \mathcal{P})$ in the theorem is the same space where all the determinantal point processes~$\left\{\mathscr{Z}_n\right\}$ live.
-This, in particular, will enable us to use the symbols~$\mathcal{P} [ \cdot ]$ and~$\mexp{\cdot}$ in the further exposition without an extra level of unnecessary complications. \end{remark} \begin{remark} The fact that~$\psi(U_{n,j})$ and~$\psi(E_{n,j})$ are close in the m.s. sense will drastically simplify the proof of Theorem~\ref{thm:thm1}, since m.s. convergence ``plays well'' with independent random variables, such as the~$\psi(U_{n,j})$ and the~$\psi(E_{n,j})$. \end{remark}
+This, in particular, will enable us to use the symbols~$\mathcal{P} [ \cdot ]$ and~$\mexp{\cdot}$ in the further exposition and avoid unnecessary complications. \end{remark} \begin{remark} The fact that~$\psi(U_{n,j})$ and~$\psi(E_{n,j})$ are close in the m.s. sense will drastically simplify the proof of Theorem~\ref{thm:thm1}, since m.s. convergence ``plays well'' with independent random variables, such as the~$\psi(U_{n,j})$ and the~$\psi(E_{n,j})$. \end{remark}

 \begin{proof} \textbf{a)} First, we will show that for every~$\delta>0$, one has

 The probability distribution~$\mathbb{Q}_{n,j}$ of~$U_{n,j}$ from~\eqref{eq:dist_r} can be written as

 with